Topics in this article include:

 For more information on setting up User Roles and giving Manager rights to individual users, please read this article.

 How to update Ownership

-Using the "List View", tick the top checkbox in the top left corner to select all your filtered records ⤵
+Next, from within the List View, tick the checkbox in the very top-left corner of the screen to select all of your filtered records. ⤵

-NOTE: If you just want to update Owner without Sales Unit, or Sales Unit without Owner, you can use Bulk Update instead.
-This will not give you the option to update related linked records, however.
+NOTE: If you just want to update the Owner of a set of records without updating the Sales Unit, or if you want to update the Sales Unit and not the Owner, you can alternately use Pipeliner’s Bulk Update feature.
+This feature, however, will not provide the option to simultaneously transfer related linked records.